fatima-elfat/AirBnB_clone/README.md

 ## The console
-this is the new unedited readme file for the airbnb project dont forget to add francis cookey as a co-author the changes dont commit like they used to
+this is the new unedited readme file for the airbnb project dont forget to add francis cookey as a co-author the changes dont commit like they used to...